If you want to learn how to achieve your goals, there are systems that can help.

 People who master the Law of Attraction claim to be able to manifest anything they want in life by tapping into the power of their subconscious mind, and the universe.
 Whether it’s money, improved relationships, career success, or material possessions, Law of Attraction followers believes that if you get your thoughts right, your desires will be fulfilled.

 The mantra for this theory is to believe in your dream, focus on it with all your effort, and then let your dream come to life by getting the universe and the power of your subconscious mind on your side.

 If this sounds like “hocus-pocus” type stuff to you…don’t worry, it did to me also.
 Until I started to learn more about it.

-A second school of thought proposes that instead of letting your dreams happen, you need to make them happen.
+The second school of thought proposes that instead of letting your dreams happen, you need to make them happen.
 This school, called Mental Toughness, is a system that focuses on measuring the tasks you need to do daily if you’re to succeed in any area of your life.
-It’s a process driven, no excuses system, based on the science of sports psychology.
+It’s a process-driven, no excuses system, based on the science of sports psychology.

 How Do They Work?

 These two personal growth “programs” are similar in some ways, and wildly different in others.

 We spoke with experts Jim Jensen, author of Beyond the Power of Your Subconscious Mind, and Dr. Jason Selk, author of 10 Minute Toughness.
 They outlined the key steps needed to achieve any goal in your life, based on their belief in these different systems.